reframe-hpc/reframe/running/README.md

 ```

 If the path line is prefixed with `(R)`, every directory in the path will search recursively.
-From version 2.1 onward, the default behavior of the regression is to search recursively for checks under the `checks/` directory.

 User checks are essentially python source files that provide a special function, which returns the actual regression check instances.
 A single source file may provide multiple regression checks.